contrabandinteractive/charla/README.md

 ## What's next for Charla

 I'd like to expand on this proof-of-concept and make all the features you see listed on the left sidebar work, such as user messaging, profiles, lists, etc. There's still much to be done, but I felt that the work here demonstrated the core feature which is providing a way to create posts and interact with the smart contract that powers the dApp.

+## Smart contract

+The "charla server" folder holds files necessary to deploy the smart contract.

+## Client folder

+The "charla client" folder is a React frontend that can be used to interact with the smart contract.